Morigaon district: History

-The legend further goes on to say that Jungal Balahu, to escape his pursuers, submerged himself in Kolong river and emerged at Raha to quench his thirst and again dived here to emerge at Jagi.
+The legend further goes on to say Jungal Balahu, to escape his pursuers, submerged himself in the Kolong river and emerged at Raha to quench his thirst and again dived here to emerge at Jagi.
 From this incident were derived the names of present-day Raha and Jagi.

-The writing of Bhim Singh throws some light on the history of present Morigaon town and its adjoining areas.
+The writing of Bhim Singh throws some light on the history of present day Morigaon town and its adjoining areas.
 This region was ruled independently by six rulers.
-During this time two princes from Darrang, Supradhvaj and Makardhvaj, fled from their homeland due to internal clash, by crossing the mighty Brahmaputra and they settled at Bahakajari.
+During this time two princes from Darrang, Supradhvaj and Makardhvaj, fled from their homeland due to internal clashes by crossing the mighty Brahmaputra river and settled at Bahakajari.
 Later on, Supradhvaj married the daughter of Mangal Singh, the King of Baghara.
 Supradhvaj was then made the seventh king of the region, having an independent kingdom of his own.

-During the days of Lachit Borphukan, another two princes from Darrang, Ram Singh and Bhim Singh crossed the Brahmaputra in search of plain lands.
-After Bhim Singh settled down, meanwhile, Ram Singh left for his home.
+During the days of Ahom general Lachit Borphukan, two other princes from Darrang, Ram Singh and Bhim Singh crossed the Brahmaputra in search of plain lands.
+After Bhim Singh settled down, Ram Singh left for his home.
 Bhim Singh was not liked by the local people, hence, he left Brahmaputra and settled down near Mori Beel.
-This place came to known as Morigaon.
+This place came to be known as Morigaon.

 Morigaon became a fully-fledged district on 29 September 1989, when it was split from Nagaon district.

 Geography

 Morigaon district occupies an area of 1704 km2, comparatively equivalent to Samoa's Savai'i.
 The district is bordered to the north by the mighty Brahmaputra River, to the south by Karbi Anglong district, to the east by Nagaon district, and to the west by Kamrup district.
 Most of the area consists of an alluvial plain, intersected by numerous rivers and waterways, and scattered with various beels and marshes.

-Killing, Kolong and Kopili rivers flow through the southern part of the district.
+The Killing, Kolong and Kopili rivers flow through the southern part of the district.
 The Killing River meets the Kopili at Matiparbat, where the Kopili flows westward.
 The Kolong joins the Kopili at Jagi Dui Khuti Mukh, and together they flow into the Brahmaputra.
 The district is noted for its picturesque scenery, with the outer Himalayas visible to the north and lower hills with lush tropical vegetation to the west and south.